What is an ipsonian?

-If you have spent time in one of our offices (Akron, Greenville, or Pasadena) you may notice our culture.
+If you have spent time in one of our offices (in Akron, Pasadena, or Greenville) you may notice our culture.
 We love to talk about it, actually.
 You may also notice the high level of banter, competition, and collaboration.
-We tease each other and have scaring contest like reasonable siblings might.
+We tease each other and have scaring contests like reasonable siblings might.
 We support each other and roll up our sleeves to work together when the workload is challenging.
 We provide a listening ear when frustration arises, a hug or high five when life outside of work is saddening or exciting.

 Each person that makes up the ipsonian tribe adds a key ingredient to the recipe of our culture.